abhishict/LectureBot/README.md

 ### Contributing
 Contributions to the project are welcome.
 Please feel free to open issues or pull requests on the GitHub repository.

-### License
-This project is licensed under the MIT License.
-See the LICENSE file for details.# LectureBot
-# LectureBot